 Force includes a convenient wireless foot pedal that provides instant control and responsiveness yet feels and steers like a cable-steered pedal.
 The pedal resistance is adjustable, and features foot-actuated buttons to control speed and heading and anchor lock.
 It can be operated wirelessly using AA batteries, or with the included power cable for wired power installation.

 Force can also be controlled from anywhere on the boat via the included wireless remote.
 The remote gives anglers control of the trolling motor with virtual anchor lock, autopilot functionality and simple point-and-go gesture steering and includes user-programmable keys for remote chartplotter control...plus it floats!

-Force is backed by a 3-year warranty and a limited lifetime warranty on the shaft, along with support through an ever-increasing servicing dealer network.
+Force is backed by a 3-year fresh and saltwater warranty and a limited lifetime warranty on the shaft, along with support through an ever-increasing servicing dealer network.

 The Force trolling motor will be on display at The Garmin stand of the Sydney International Boat Show.
 Expected to be available in August 2019, it will be available with a 50-inch or 57-inch adjustable shaft with Recommended Retail Prices of $4,999 and $5099, respectively.